 For a stunning view of the Bay Bridge and a rather epic steak, here’s your spot.
 You’ll also find oysters, Dungeness crab cocktail, house-made charcuterie, salads and more to make a meal of.

-A sister restaurant to Epic, this upscale restaurant is known for its extensive oyster bar, outdoor patio, happy hour, and menu of sustainable seafood, from grilled spot prawns to local salmon.
-The floor-to-ceiling aquariums placed around the restaurant get as much attention as the view and the food.
+A sister restaurant to Epic, Waterbar is known for its extensive oyster bar, outdoor patio, happy hour, and sustainable seafood menu, from grilled spot prawns to local salmon.
+The floor-to-ceiling aquariums around the restaurant get as much attention as the view and the food.

 Tyler Florence’s American tavern has multiple levels.
 It's known for one of the best burgers in town, as well as fantastic deviled eggs, fried chicken and complimentary popovers.
 Popular for lunch, brunch or dinner, expect a lively scene whenever you arrive.

 Yank Sing49 Stevenson St. and 101 Spear St.